Combinatorial model categories are equivalent to presentable quasicategories

-\quillenstratexhaustive \proclaim Proposition.
-(Low [\Heart, Proposition~5.6, Lemma~2.5].)
-For any left Quillen functor $"F:C→D$ between combinatorial model categories and any regular cardinal~$κ$, there is a regular cardinal $λ⊵κ$ such that $"F$ is a left $λ$-Quillen functor (\vquillenstrat).
+\proclaim Proposition. ^^={left Quillen functors are $λ$-Quillen} (Low [\Heart, Proposition~5.6, Lemma~2.5].)
+For any left Quillen functor $"F:C→D$ between combinatorial model categories and any regular cardinal~$κ$, there is a regular cardinal $λ⊵κ$ such that $"F$ is a left $λ$-Quillen functor (^!{left $λ$-Quillen functor}).

 The relative category $@CMC$ can be informally described as follows.
 Objects are combinatorial model categories.
 Morphisms are left Quillen functors.
 Weak equivalences are left Quillen equivalences.
-To avoid size issues, we follow \vsizeissues.
+To avoid size issues, we follow ^!{size aspects}.